adamsilver/fdpb/03-Book-A-Flight.md

 </fieldset>
 ```

-Like radios, it uses the fieldset and legend to group the three text boxes together.
+Like radio buttons, this uses the fieldset and legend to group the three text boxes together so that users know the month is in relation to date of birth.

-TODO: (The pattern attribute triggers the numeric keyboard on iPhones.)
-GDS
+The `pattern` attribute is there to trigger the numeric keyboard on iPhones as some versions won't automatically show it even though the *type* should be all we need[^CHECK GDS SERVICE MANUAL FOR DATES].

 ### Booking dates